+Rule 1.
+Speaking.

-Rule 1 - Speaking - When a member wishes to speak, they shall address themself to the president and shall wait to speak until they have been recognized by the president.
+When a member wishes to speak, they shall address the President and shall wait to speak until they have been recognized by the President.

-Rule 2 - Precedence in speaking - When two or more members address the president at or about the same time, the president shall designate by recognition, the first speaker.
+Rule 2.
+Precedence in speaking.

+When two (2) or more members address the President at or about the same time, the President shall designate by recognition the first speaker.

-Rule 3 - Voting
+Rule 3.
+Voting.

-- A. All members of the board present shall vote on a question when their name is called, unless excused by consent of a majority of the remaining members present; however, - B. No member of the board shall vote on any question in which they have a conflict of interest, or on any question concerning their conduct. - C. Any member of the board may demand a roll call vote on any question before the decision is announced by the president. - D. Except as otherwise provided, an affirmative vote of the majority of all members of the board present and constituting a quorum is necessary to approve any action before the board.
-Approval of board policies; contractual agreements, exceeding amounts delegated to Executive staff; salary changes; hiring of a library director; and approval of the annual budget, requires four affirmative votes for passage. - E. A roll call vote is required to enter into closed session.
+- All members of the Board present shall vote on a question when their name is called, unless excused by consent of a majority of the remaining members present; however, - B. No member of the Board shall vote on any question in which they have a conflict of interest, or on any question concerning their conduct. - C. Any member of the Board may demand a roll call vote on any question before the decision is announced by the President. - D. Except as otherwise provided, an affirmative vote of the majority of all members of the Board present and constituting a quorum is necessary to approve any action before the Board.
+Approval of Board policies; contractual agreements, exceeding amounts delegated to Executive staff; salary changes; hiring of a Library Executive Director; and approval of the annual budget, requires four (4) affirmative votes for passage. - E. A roll call vote is required to enter into a closed session.

-Rule 4 - Motions and Resolutions
+Rule 4.
+Motions and Resolutions.

-- A. The president of the board, at their discretion, shall determine whether any motion or resolution must be presented in writing; except that motions to adjourn, postpone, table, remove from table, commit or take from Committee shall not require a written motion. - B. Non-agenda matters shall not be discussed without the consent of a majority of the board elect. - C. When a motion has been made, the president shall immediately state the question or shall have such question read by the Recording Secretary. - D. A second shall be requested by the president, or any member of the board, on any motion.
+- A. The President of the Board, at their discretion, shall determine whether any motion or resolution must be presented in writing; except that motions to adjourn, postpone, table, remove from table, commit, or take from committee shall not require a written motion. - B. Non-agenda matters shall not be discussed without the consent of a majority of the Board - C. When a motion has been made, the President shall immediately state the question or shall have such question read by the Recording Secretary. - D. A second shall be requested by the President, or any member of the Board, on any motion.

-Rule 5 - Debating a Motion
+Rule 5.
+Debating a Motion.

-A. In the debate, each member has a right to speak twice on the same question on the same day (except on an appeal), but cannot make a second speech on the same day (except on an appeal), on the same question so long as any other member who has not spoken on the question desires the floor.
-No one shall speak longer than five minutes without permission of the board.

-B. While a question is under debate, no motion shall be received unless to postpone, table, amend, substitute, commit or adjourn, which motion shall require a second.
+- A. In the debate, each member has a right to speak twice on the same question on the same day (except on an appeal), but cannot make a second speech on the same day (except on an appeal), on the same question so long as any other member who has not spoken on the question desires the floor.
+No one shall speak longer than five (5) minutes without permission of the Board. - B. While a question is under debate, no motion shall be received unless to postpone, table, amend, substitute, commit, or adjourn, which motion shall require a second.

+Rule 6.
+Question.

-Rule 6 - Question - When the debate appears to have closed, the president shall ask, "Are you ready for the question?"
-In all such cases, the president shall state the question.
+When the debate appears to have closed, the President shall ask, "Are you ready for the question?"
+In all such cases, the President shall state the question.

-Rule 7 - Division of a Question - On demand of any member before the question is put, a question may be divided if it includes propositions so distinct in substance that on being taken away a proposition shall remain.
+Rule 7.
+Division of a Question.

+On demand of any member before the question is put, a question may be divided if it includes propositions so distinct in substance that on being taken away a proposition shall remain.
 The motion may be amended, or a subsidiary motion applied to it, but such amendment or subsidiary motions are not debatable.

-Rule 8 - Reconsidering a Question - When a question has been taken, it shall be in order for any member who voted with the prevailing side to move for reconsideration thereof at the same or succeeding meeting, but no question shall be reconsidered without the consent of two-thirds of the members of the board.
+Rule 8.
+Reconsidering a Question.

+When a question has been taken, it shall be in order for any member who voted with the prevailing side to move for reconsideration thereof at the same or succeeding meeting, but no question shall be reconsidered without the consent of two-thirds $(\frac{2}{3})$ of the members of the Board.